 What are the possible side effects of olopatadine nasal (Patanase)?

-Stop using olopatadine and call your doctor at once if you have any of these serious side effects:
+Stop using olopatadine nasal and call your doctor at once if you have a serious side effect such as:

 - burning or pain when you urinate.